Skip to Content

 Always include a warm-up and cool-down as a part of your exercise routine.
 A tough workout can lead to muscle strain and injury if your body does not ease in and out of physical activity.
 Include stretching after your cool-down routine to increase flexibility.
 Muscles will still be warm and more flexible, which will allow you to move through a fuller range of motion.

-Learn how to choose warm-up and cool-down activities (PDF).
+View this MOVE! pdf to learn how to choose warm-up and cool-down activities

 2. Wear proper footwear

 It's important to choose the right clothing and footwear.
 Both should be comfortable and safe.
 You might think that your flip-flops or slippers are the most comfortable shoes you own, but they are not appropriate for working out.
 For exercising, be sure to have properly fitted athletic shoes with good arch support.
-The right shoes will prevent too much stress on your feet and knees and will help you from stumbling on obstacles in your path.
+The right shoes will reduce stress on your feet and knees and help you avoid tripping or stumbling.

 3. Don't overdo it

 For many Veterans, starting a brisk walking program may be more appropriate than running at full speed.
 Begin by taking it easy on your joints and work your way towards finding the point at which you are challenged.
-Remember: you're not a new recruit doing physical training in basic training anymore.
+Remember: you're not a new recruit in basic training anymore.
 Get into your workout program step by step to avoid injury and burnout.
 And keep in mind, if you're training outdoors, you always need to get back home.
-So be careful to pace yourself and don't go too far in one direction.
+So be careful to pace yourself.

 Check out this video to know how much is too much.